- Oops!Something went wrong.Please try again later.

-Slobodan Praljak, a former Bosnian general who was on trial Wednesday at the International Criminal Tribunal for the former Yugoslavia, has reportedly died after drinking poison.
+Slobodan Praljak, a former Bosnian Croat official who was on trial Wednesday at the International Criminal Tribunal for the former Yugoslavia, has reportedly died after drinking poison.

 Praljak, 72, was filmed drinking the poison Wednesday.

-Appeals judges upheld his 20-year sentence for war crimes against Bosnian Muslims during the war in the Balkans in the 1990s, prompting Praljak to stand up and address the court.
+Appeals judges upheld his 20-year sentence for war crimes against Bosnian Muslims during the war in the Balkans in the 1990s, prompting Praljak to stand up and address the court in The Hague, Netherlands.

-“Judges, Slobodan Praljak is not a war criminal,” the general said.
+“Judges, Slobodan Praljak is not a war criminal,” he said.
 “With disdain, I reject this verdict.”